sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 #### Config DB Enhancements

 No CONFIG DB changes required for this feature.

-### SONiC Package Installation Flow

-An installation process has to verify all requirements are met.
-First check to perform is a SONiC base image version match.
-The package manager has to build the dependency tree and verify all dependent packages are installed version requirements are met and the package that is about to be installed does not break any other package or any installed package does not break the package that is going to be installed.

-The package manager currently won't try to install missing packages or resolve dependency conflicts but give the user an appropriate error message.

-*NOTE*: SONiC package manager does not maintain two different versions at the same time.
-So, only single version of the package can be installed at any given time.
-The behavior might be changed if the need to have different installed versions and choose which one to run will arise.

 <!-- omit in toc -->
 ###### Figure 3.
 SONiC Package Installation Flow